-*** We can now offer 15% discount on annual and gift membership of English Heritage.
-See below. ***
+*** See below for 15% discount on annual and gift membership of English Heritage. ***

 English Heritage has over 400 sites throughout England and the good news is that these sites will be almost fully open this summer, although some Covid-19 precautions will still be in place and prior booking is advised.

 So why not include one or more of them in your staycation plans this year!

 A useful membership bonus for those of you with children and grandchildren is that you can take up to six children under 19 years old with you free of charge.

 An additional benefit of English Heritage membership is that it gives you free entry (half price entry in first year of membership) to Historic Environment Scotland sites and CADW Welsh heritage sites.

 Tintagel Castle is where legend meets history and where a new suspension bridge takes you to the ancient castle, weather permitting.
 A much less well known site is the Cistercian Cleeve Abbey in Somerset.
 Here, amid fine cloisters, visitors can get a feel of monastic life 800 years ago.

 In South-East London, Eltham Palace stands out as a curious mixture of Medieval Palace and Art Deco Mansion.
 About 10 miles due south in Bromley is Down House, the home of Charles Darwin.
 Both the house and gardens give a fascinating insight into the life of this extraordinary man.

 Take a ferry across to the Isle of Wight (with special discounts for English Heritage members) to see Queen Victoria’s favourite retreat, Osborne House.
 An earlier monarch, King Charles I, had a far less happy time as a prisoner in the nearby Carisbrooke Castle.